willdurand/willdurand.github.io/_posts/2013-06-03-object-calisthenics.markdown

 > Cal • is • then • ics - /ˌkaləsˈTHeniks/

-Object Calisthenics are **programming exercises**, formalized as a set of **9 rules** invented by Jeff Bay in his book [The ThoughWorks Anthology](http://pragprog.com/book/twa/thoughtworks-anthology).
+Object Calisthenics are **programming exercises**, formalized as a set of **9 rules** invented by Jeff Bay in his book [The ThoughtWorks Anthology](http://pragprog.com/book/twa/thoughtworks-anthology).
 The word _Object_ is related to Object Oriented Programming.
 The word _Calisthenics_ is derived from greek, and means **exercises** under the context of gymnastics.